-Memory’s book features minimal presentation gets straight to the point.
-She effectively communicates simple truths about racism that is accessible for young children and will start important conversations.
-There are no illustrations, but the simple black and white text is powerful and as Memory states at the start, “This book is best read together, grownup and kid.”
+Memory's book features minimal presentation gets straight to the point.
+He effectively communicates simple truths about racism in a way that is accessible for young children and will start important conversations.
+There are no illustrations, but the simple black and white text is powerful and as Memory states at the start, "This book is best read together, grownup and kid."

 New girl, Maya, finds herself alone at school.
 Her obvious poverty sets her apart and the other children reject her overtures of friendship, giving into their own biases.
 Another girl, Chloe, narrates the action and the way the other children reject Maya, including her own admission, “She’s not my friend.”
 One day, their teacher drops a stone into a bowl of water to demonstrate how powerful the ripples from a single act of kindness can be.
 “Even small things count,” she says.
 Chloe decides that the next day she will be kind to Maya, but Maya never returns to school and Chloe regrets that she never grabbed her chance to do the right thing, an important lesson.
 This book could so easily sink into the depressing and didactic, but Woodson’s beautiful text elevates the story into a moving reminder to show kindness every chance we get.
 Ages 5 and up.